-601-602.
-INTRODUCTION TO FAR EASTERN ART.
-Throughout the year.
-Credit three hours a term.
+601. INTRODUCTION TO FAR EASTERN ART.
+Fall term.
+Credit three hours.
 Not open to freshmen.
 W 3-5 with an occasional additional afternoon or evening hour to be arranged.
 Mr. PATTILLO.

-The architecture, sculpture, and painting of Indian to the Mohammedan conquest, and the art of China and Japan from the ancient Chinese bronzes to the nineteenth century.
+The architecture, sculpture, and painting of India to the Mohammedan conquest, and the art of Southeast Asia.